arosenkranz/scenarios/ui-component-docs/step2.md

 `{{execute interrupt}}

 In the next step, we'll use the PropTypes library to set expected prop data and provide default prop values for our component and support the developer's experience using the component.

+Let's take a quick knowledge check:

+>>Question: What would happen if we passed in `size="large"` as a prop if we didn't define it in our component?<< (*)  Nothing will happen because we don't look to style our component any differently based on its value.
+( )  It will break the component because we don't explicitly mention it in our component's styles.
+( )  It will make the button larger.